Electromagnetic Signals of Inelastic Dark Matter Scattering: Excited States from the Sun

-Finally, in Fig. 7 (left), we lift the assumption of a thermally produced dark matter, but still assume that $\chi$ makes up all of the dark matter through some nonthermal production mechanism that we do not specify.
-After fixing the coupling $\alpha_D = 0.5$, the mixing parameter $\epsilon$ is still a free parameter; we show the region of parameter space where we expect 1--100 events per tonne-year in XENON1T, as well as existing and future beam dump constraints.
+Finally, in Fig.~\ref{fig:solar_eps_alpha} (right), we lift the assumption of thermal DM, and assume that $\chi$ makes up all of the dark matter through an unspecified non-thermal production mechanism.
+After fixing the coupling $\alpha_D = 0.5$, we show the region of the $\epsilon-m_\x$ parameter space where we expect 1--100 events per tonne-year in XENON1T, as well as existing and future beam dump constraints.
 Without the thermal dark matter assumption, the choice of $m_{A'} / m_\chi = 3$ means that $\overline{\sigma}_e \propto m_\chi^{-8}$, so that overall the event rate at XENON1T scales as $R \propto \epsilon^4 m_\chi^{-8}$.
-For this particular choice of mass splittings, we can see that xenon direct detection experiments have the potential to probe the thermal target line up to $m_\chi \sim 20 \, \mev$, with a reach comparable to that of the future LDMX.
+For this choice of mass splitting, we can see that xenon direct detection experiments have the potential to probe the thermal target line up to $m_\chi \sim 20 \, \mev$, with a reach comparable to that of the future LDMX.